SSWConsulting/SSW.Rules.Content/rules/software-architecture-decision-tree/rule.md

 It's important to keep in mind that these architectures are not mutually exclusive.

-A within a Modular Monolith Architecture, each module could be implemented using Clean Architecture or Vertical Slice Architecture.
+Within a Modular Monolith Architecture, each module could be implemented using Clean Architecture or Vertical Slice Architecture.
 Similarly, a Microservices Architecture could use Clean Architecture or Vertical Slice Architecture within each service.

 Also, from a pragmatic point of view a combination of Modular Monolith and Microservices might provide the best of both worlds.
 The majority of the system could be implemented as a Modular Monolith, with a few key services implemented as Microservices to provide scalability and flexibility where needed.